Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: Proof of well-posedness

 From here, it is straightforward to obtain several regularity properties for mild solutions. \begin{theorem} The following hold for mild solutions: \begin{enumerate} \item Let $f(x,t; f_0)$ denote the unique mild solution with initial condition $f_0$ for $t <T_*(f_0)$.
 Then, the map defined by $(f_0,t) \mapsto f(x,t;f_0)$ is continuous in both time and space at all points where the map is well-defined. \item The maximum time of existence $T^*$ for mild solutions depends continuously on initial conditions. \item Let $f_0 \in X \cap C^1([0,\infty)^M)$ with $f'_0 \in X $.
 Then the mild solution $f(x,t;f_0)$ is differentiable in both space and time for $t \in [0,T^*)$, and satisfies (\ref{eq:kinetic}). \end{enumerate}

 \end{theorem}

 \begin{proof} We have already shown continuity in $t$ from a contraction mapping theorem.
 We now show continuous dependence on initial conditions.
 To show continuity in space, let $f_0^1, f_0^2 \in X$ with mild solutions $f_1(x,t)$ and $f_2(x,t)$.
-For $f_0^2 \in X$ sufficiently close to $f_0^1$, we may use (\ref{eq:uq1}) and (\ref{eq:flux-bound2}) to show there exists $t^*>0$ such that for $y(t) = \|f^1(t) - f^2(t)\|$, \be y(t) \le y(0) +C(f_0)\int_0^t y(s)ds, \quad t \in [0,t^*). \ee An application of Gronwall's inequality implies continuous dependence up to time $t^*$.
-By a standard compactness argument, this may be extended to any $[0,T]$ with $T<T_*(f_0)$.
-This shows part (1), from which (2) follows immediately.
+For $f_0^2 \in X$ sufficiently close to $f_0^1$, we may use (\ref{eq:uq1}) and (\ref{eq:flux-bound2}) to show there exists $t^*>0$ such that for